B1.5 Generate fractions and decimal numbers between any two quantities.

 Example

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 46-48.

 Order Relationships

-Students with good number sense can also compare 3.55 m and 3.7 m by first noticing that they represent 2 jumps greater than 3 m.
-Then, they can compare tenths to notice that thefirst number has 5 tenths, or 5 decimetres, while thesecond has 7.
+Students with good number sense can also compare 3.55 m and 3.7 m by first noticing that they represent two jumps greater than 3 m.
+Then, they can compare tenths to notice that the first number has 5 tenths, or 5 decimetres, while the second has 7.

-The2nd jump is therefore longer than the1st.
+The second jump is therefore longer than the first.
 Students can also, after comparing ones, think of 3.7 as 3.70, or 3 metres and 70 centimetres.
 The number 3.55 represents 3 metres and 55 centimetres.
-The 3.7-metre jump is therefore longer than the 3.55-metre jump.
+The 3.7 m jump is therefore longer than the 3.55 m jump.

-Traditionally, a procedure was taught where you had to add a 0 to the end of 3.7 to give 2 numbers with the same number of decimal places.
+Traditionally, a procedure was taught whereby one was instructed to add a 0 to the end of 3.7 to result in 2 numbers with the same number of decimal places.
 The decimal parts, 55 and 70, were then compared to conclude that 3.70 was greater than 3.55.
-Although the teaching of the method was accompanied by an explanation, so much emphasis was placed on the procedure that the explanation and the concept were quickly lost.
+Although the teaching of this method might have been accompanied by an explanation, so much emphasis was placed on the procedure that the explanation and the concept were not paramount.
 Not surprisingly, young people often answered such questions incorrectly.
-For example, in an international test ofsixth graders, 87% reported that 6 987 is greater than 6 879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
-Students who understand the concept of place value do not need to apply a procedure to compare decimal numbers.
+For example, in an international test of Grade 6 students, 87% reported that 6 987 is greater than 6 879, while only 52% concluded that 1.05 is greater than 1.015 (Brissiaud, 1998).
+This finding illustrates that it is important that students understand the concept of place value and do not rely on a procedure that may let them down when comparing decimal numbers.

 Open problems, which offer more than one answer and are thought-provoking, allow students to deepen their understanding of order relationships.